Tobi823/ffupdater/README.md

 - Firefox Nightly: Replace the minutes with 'xx' because FFUpdater can only access the start time of the build and not the version name of the app update (finish time).
 The builds always starts at 5:00 and 17:00 and usually takes a few minutes.
-- I don't optimize the APK file with minifyEnabled and shrinkResources because it makes the app harder to debug
 - Tor Browser / Orbot: I will not support them because they can be installed with F-Droid.
   (Go to Settings > Repositories > Enable "Guardian Project Official Releases".)
   I don't feel confident enough that I can install and update the Tor Browser / Orbot securely